SMC-AAU-CPH/smc-cph.github.io/_posts/2019-04-03-Daniel-Formo.md

 categories: sonification
 author: Jørgen Varpe
 image: /assets/image/2019_04_03_varpe_Daniel_Formo.jpg
-excerpt: "As a part of a three-week workshop in the course Sonification and Sound design at MCT, we were lucky to have Daniel Formo as a guest speaker."
+excerpt: "As a part of a three-week workshop in the course Sonification and Sound design at SMC, we were lucky to have Daniel Formo as a guest speaker."
 Keywords: Daniel Formo, The Orchestra of Speech, sonification, speech and music
 ---